TeamYayin/atchai-hugo/content/blog/2016-02-03-john-coltrane-nicolas-slonimsky-and-the-arduino-part-2.md

 If you’d like to collaborate on a music / tech project please [get in touch](mailto:john@atchai.com).

-When I’m not making weird noises I'm making exiting, innovative and scalable data driven applications for our clients at [Atchai](http://atchai.com/) and [Dataseed](https://getdataseed.com/).
+When I’m not making weird noises I'm making exiting, innovative and scalable data driven applications for our clients at [Atchai](http://atchai.com/).